wstolk/climate-change-datapipelines/README.md

-# climate-change-datapipelines
+# World Development Analysis
-Apache Airflow data pipelines to collect and process data about climate change.
+Apache Airflow data pipelines to collect and process data about world development and climate change.

 ## Goal of the project
 This project has been initiated to finalise the Udacity Nanodegree of Data Engineering.
-Goal of the project is to build data pipelines for retrieving and processing data about climate change.
+Goal of the project is to build data pipelines for retrieving and processing data about world development and it's correlation to climate change.

 ## Planning
 1. Gather data sources